Gamlilorien/fmCommunity/README.md

       * Post URL
       * The date/ timestamp when scraped (for sorting purposes)

    3. The API tap literally displays all of the saved information in our app as raw json data for easy parsing into FileMaker for further processing.
-Simply visit https://radiant-plains-89296.herokuapp.com/api to view, now authentication required.
+Simply visit https://radiant-plains-89296.herokuapp.com/api to view, no authentication required.